 Political system: Parliamentary democracy

-Major religions: Israel is the world’s only officially Jewish state, with Judaism being the dominant religion among its population.
-Islam is the second-largest religion in Israel, largely a result of the country’s Arab population.
+Major religions: Israel is the world’s only official Jewish state, with Judaism being the dominant religion among its population.
+A substantial portion of its citizens are Muslims and Christians.

-Main languages: The official languages of Israel are Hebrew and Arabic; however, English is prominent in tourist and business centres.
+Main languages: The official languages of Israel are Hebrew and Arabic, but English is prominent in tourist and business centres.

 Money: The currency in Israel is the Israeli Shekel (ILS), which is divided into 100 agorot (the singular is agora).
 It is fairly easy for expats working in Israel to open a bank account, and there are numerous ATMs in and around the country’s urban centres.